 OLAP can be used for data mining or the discovery of previously undiscerned relationships between data items.
 An OLAP database does not need to be as large as a data warehouse, since not all transactional data is needed for trend analysis.
 Using Open Database Connectivity (ODBC), data can be imported from existing relational databases to create a multidimensional database for OLAP.

-Two leading OLAP products are Hyperion Solution's Essbase and Oracle's Express Server.
+OLAP products include IBM Cognos, Oracle OLAP and Oracle Essbase.
+OLAP features are also included in tools such as Microsoft Excel and Microsoft SQL Server's Analysis Services).
 OLAP products are typically designed for multiple-user environments, with the cost of the software based on the number of users.